fctr-id/okta-ai-agent/README.md

 > **Repository Clone users:** Delete database files (`rm *.db sqlite_db/*.db`), update dependencies (`pip install -r requirements.txt`), then restart.

 ## 🆕 New in This Version (0.5.5-beta)

-### Custom User Attributes & Device Sync
 - **📋 Custom User Attributes** - You can define custom user attributes that will be synced and available for querying.
-- **📱 Devices Sync** - Full devices sync with user relationships, security context, and analytics (Optional -set ot false by default)
+- **📱 Devices Sync** - Full devices sync with user relationships, security context, and analytics (Optional - set to false by default)
 - **🔍 Enhanced Queries** - Query users by custom attributes and devices by platform, security status, etc.
+- **🔒 SSL Certificate Support** - Self-signed certificates and organizational CAs are now supported for the openai_compatible provider

 **Note**: Device sync controlled by `SYNC_OKTA_DEVICES` environment variable in .env file.